On the toplogical computation of K4 of the Gaussian and Eisenstein integers: Introduction

 \subsection{Outline of paper}

-In this paper the sections of work backwards through the method outlined in \S\ref{ss:quillen} to determine the structure of $K_4(\Z[i])$ and $K_4(\Z[\rho])$.
-In \S\ref{s:homology}, we describe the computation of the Voronoi homology of these two number rings (i.e.,~step (v) above).
-In \S\ref{s:vanishingandsandwiching} we use the Voronoi homology and some vanishing results to determine the groups $H_m(BQ_n({}R))$ (i.e.,~step (iv) above).
-A key role here is played by Quillen's stability result (iii) for $BQ_n$, which serves as a stopping criterion.
-In \S \ref{s:hurewicz} we work out the potential primes entering the kernel of the Hurewicz homomorphism (i.e.,~step (ii) above), which gives Theorem \ref{thm:small_prime_bound}.
-Finally in \S\ref{s:twoandthree} we consider $p$-regularity for $p=2$ for both rings $R$ and for $p=3$ in the case of $K_4(\Z[\rho])$ to end up with the information we need for step (i), and which allows us to deduce our main structural Theorem \ref{thm:mainthmintro}.
+In this paper the sections work backwards through the method outlined in \S\ref{ss:quillen} to determine the structure of $K_4(\Z[i])$ and $K_4(\Z[\rho])$.
+In \S\ref{s:homology}, we describe the computation of the \tg{equivariant homology in question and relate it to the Steinberg homology.} In \S\ref{s:vanishingandsandwiching} we use the \tg{results on Steinberg} homology and some vanishing results to determine the groups $H_m(BQ_n({}R))$ (i.e.,~step (iv) above).
+A key role here is played by Quillen's stability result (iii) for $BQ_n$, \tr{as refined by Lee-Szczarba in \cite{LS_Hom_Cohom}}, which serves as a stopping criterion.
+Finally, in \S \ref{s:hurewicz} we work out the potential primes entering the kernel of the Hurewicz homomorphism (i.e.,~step (ii) above), which gives Theorem \tr{\ref{boundedprimes}}.

-\begin{rem} We conclude with a few remarks about earlier results on the $K$-groups in Theorem \ref{thm:mainthmintro}.
-An at the time conditional determination of the groups $K_4(\Z[i])$ and $K_4(\Z[\rho])$ (and two others) had been given by Kolster \cite{KolsterSurvey}, who combined a ``relative higher class number formula'' with Rognes's result \cite{RognesK4} that $K_4(\Z)$ is trivial, together with the Quillen-Lichtenbaum conjecture for all odd primes; the latter is now also a consequence of the result by Rost and Voevodsky alluded to above. \end{rem}